 Betting and Gaming

-He has been described as “probably the best betting solicitor in the country” in the Legal 500.
+He has given strategic advice and submitted a significant number of operating licence applications to the UK Gambling Commission and has been described as “probably the best betting solicitor in the country” in the Legal 500.

-After representing the world famous fabric nightclub the return of their licence he has gone onto specialise in representing live music and dance venues in Sheffield, Cardiff, Birmingham and Bristol as well as a significant number of festivals, including winning the appeal to reinstate the hours for Shindig in Somerset.
+After representing the world famous fabric nightclub in securing the return of their licence he has gone onto specialise in representing live music and dance venues in London, Sheffield, Cardiff, Birmingham and Bristol as well as a significant number of festivals, including winning the appeal to reinstate the hours for Shindig in Somerset.
 He has looked after the Printworks, Drumsheds and Field Day festival as well as a significant number of events spaces in London.
+He was successful in securing 2 new licences in Newham for the Dockyards development at Silvertown and the new premises licence for the new Drumsheds premises at the former Ikea in Enfield.

 Paddy also has a particular expertise in Sexual Entertainment Venue Licensing with applications in London, Newcastle, Durham, Manchester, Leeds, Scarborough, Chesterfield, Sheffield, Harrogate, and Halifax.